expo/react-native-action-sheet/README.md

 ### Universal Props

 The same options available on React Native's [ActionSheetIOS](https://reactnative.dev/docs/0.64/actionsheetios#showactionsheetwithoptions) component exist for both iOS and Android in this library.
-Note: `disabledButtonIndicies` is only available for iOS in Expo 43+ or RN 0.64.0+.
+Note: `disabledButtonIndices` is only available for iOS in Expo 43+ or RN 0.64.0+.

 ### iOS Only Props